Which of the 4 pandemic stages are you in? Study shows how companies should treat you in each

 You know how the world is changing forever and our lives will never be the same?
 That.
 Right.
-It presents opportunities for businesses to integrate themselves into consumers lives, but carefully.
-Recently-scared people are not rational people, and so talking to consumers right now is a narrow tightrope.
+It presents opportunities for businesses to integrate themselves into consumers’ lives, but carefully.
+Recently scared people are not rational people, and so talking to consumers right now is a narrow tightrope.
 A new study from JoyCorps pinpoints what to say and when.

 The project was intended for the dozen businesses in JoyCorps’s accelerator, which houses entrepreneurs in Asia that work with vulnerable communities.
 The study was so helpful that JoyCorps decided to share the findings globally.
-The study surveys 25,000 customers in North America, Europe, and Australia, and uses AI analysis to glean the language, emotions and needs of customers.
+The study surveys 25,000 customers in North America, Europe, and Australia, and it uses AI analysis to glean the language, emotions, and needs of customers.

 The four phases of customers